neuronsimulator/nrn/docs/dev/data-structures.rst

 The data handle type also supports a fall-back mode where it simply wraps a raw pointer that does not point into the model data structures described on this page.
-Thanks to this fall-back mode, ``double*`` can safely be replaced with ``data_handle<double>`` without loss of generality, and this substituion has been made in the HOC stack machine.
+Thanks to this fall-back mode, ``double*`` can safely be replaced with ``data_handle<double>`` without loss of generality, and this substitution has been made in the HOC stack machine.

 .. _soa-data-integration-in-neuron-sorting-algorithms: